 Left front pannier – Ortlieb roll top – all the messy stuff.
 Spare tyre #2 (Specialised Trigger Pro 38, will fit either bike), up to 4L water/juice/milk, spare soap, face cream, plastic bags for padding and insulation, perishable/fresh food, shampoo, concentrated handwash for washing fruit.
 This pannier therefore varies in weight a lot.

 Right front pannier.

-Spare tyre #1 (40mm Mondial so won’t really fit Clare’s bike, and is bulky, put on bike in Myanmar ), 2 x inner tubes, toolkit, battery front lamp, headtorch, chargers, adapters, leads, Bushell mini solar panel/power-pack*, technical junk.
+Spare tyre #1 (40mm Mondial so won’t really fit Clare’s bike, and is bulky, put on bike in Myanmar, then moved my other spare tyre to this pannier ), 2 x inner tubes, toolkit, battery front lamp, headtorch, chargers, adapters, leads, Bushell mini solar panel/power-pack*, technical junk.